By Wendy Stoltz / Last Modified On January 22, 2023

 What if I don’t have a steamer basket?

-In case you don't have a steamer basket, you can just steam your broccoli by using the trivet.
+You can steam your broccoli using the trivet if you don't have a steamer basket.
 Place the trivet in the Instant Pot and pour some water.
 Then, place the broccoli florets on top of the trivet while keeping it above the water as much as possible.
 The rest of the instructions remain the same!

-Make sure the steam has stopped flowing and the floating valve has dropped before opening the lid.
+Ensure the steam stops flowing and the floating valve drops before opening the lid.

-Depending on your instant pot model, you can also turn the venting know to vent and press down to quick release instant pots.
+Depending on your instant pot model, you can also turn the venting now to vent and press down to quick-release instant pots.

 Is it better to steam or Pressure Cook vegetables?